fnogatz/RKI-Data-Diff-lfs/README.md

 The Bash scripts use a combination of shell's `awk`, `sort`, and `diff` commands, to split, sort, and compare large CSV files and SQL dumps in a best-effort manner.

+## Work with the Data

+Some example SQL queries to get the total number of cases, new cases reported at a specific date, etc., are given in [`Queries.md`](Queries.md).

 ## FAQ

 #### Why don't you use only the latest CSV dump?